mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 whose value can be specified by `--quantile_tau`.
 By default this is 0.5.
 For more information see [[Loss functions]]

 To average the gradient from \(k\) examples and update the weights once every \(k\) examples use `--minibatch \(k\)`.
 Minibatch updates make a big difference for Latent Dirichlet Allocation and it's only enabled there.

+'--feature_mask' allows to specify directly a set of parameters which can update, from a model file.
+This is useful in combination with --l1.
+One can use --l1 to discover which features should have a nonzero weight, then use --feature_mask without --l1 to learn a better regressor.

 # Weight Options
     -b [ --bit_precision ] arg       number of bits in the feature table -i [ --initial_regressor ] arg   Initial regressor(s)